lucylai96/lucylai96.github.io/ucsd.md

 As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect from me as an instructor.

 ### quick links 🔗
 It’s one thing to hear about my teaching from me, but it's often more helpful to hear from students who’ve taken my classes!
-If you want to skip the rest of this page and go straight to the receipts, here are some recent teaching evaluations from my former students:
+If you want to skip the rest of this page and go straight to the receipts 🧾, here are some recent teaching evaluations from my former students:
 - [SET evaluations](https://lucylai.com/files/cogs180_set.pdf) (formerly CAPEs) and [additional student feedback](https://lucylai.com/files/cogs180_survey.pdf) from COGS 180: Decision Making in the Brain (UCSD)
 - [Teaching evaluations](https://lucylai.com/files/gened1125_teaching.pdf) from GENED 1125: Artificial and Natural Intelligence (Harvard), a course I helped teach as Head Teaching Fellow (mostly via guest lectures and discussion sections).
 - A full list of courses I've taught and their descriptions can be found [here](https://lucylai.com/teaching.html).